caseybreen/censocdev/codebase/10_create_NCHS_weights/README.md

-## NCHS Weights (in progress)
+## NCHS Weights

 **Summary:** The scripts in this directory create statistical weights for the CenSoc-Numident and CenSoc-DMF 3.0 datasets.
-We weight to cells cross-classified by age at death, year of death, sex, race, and birthplace.
+We weight to NCHS population totals cross-classified by age at death, year of death, sex, race, and birthplace.
 The full procedure is detailed in our [technical documentation](https://censoc.berkeley.edu/wp-content/uploads/2023/10/CenSoc_V3_Weights_Technical_Report.pdf)

 **Important Note:** NCHS data with birthplace for the year 2005 is restricted and only accessible to researchers who have NCHS approval.
 These data are stored on UC Berkeley's Secure Research Data and Compute (SRDC) platform.
 All CenSoc data imported into the SRDC are completely de-identified and formatted as tables of cell counts so that no re-identification of restricted NCHS data is possible.